CMoliina/CMoliina/README.md

 ### :wave: Hi, I'm Camila Molina
-- :point_right: I speak Spanish (native) and English
+- :point_right: I speak Spanish (native) and English.
+I have plans of learning chinese or portuguese
-- 👀 I’m interested in learn React Native.
-I want to be an Android developer (maybe)
+- 👀 I’m interested in everything related with frontend
-- 🌱 I’m currently learning javascript, html, css (I'm a noob)
+- 🌱 I’m currently learning React
-- :v: My hobbies are playing the guitar, cycling and sometimes playing some video games
+- :v: My hobbies are boxing (I'm a noob) and spending time with my dog
-- :smile_cat: Someday I will improve my abilities and this github
+- :smile_cat: I just want to improve my programming skills
 <!---
 CamiiMolina/CamiiMolina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.